netdata/netdata/README.md

 netdata
 =======

-**Non disruptive, real-time monitoring and visualization, in the greatest possible detail**!
+**Real-time performance monitoring, in the greatest possible detail**!

 **netdata** tries to visualize the **truth of now**, in its **greatest detail**, so that you can get insights of what is happening now and what just happened, on your systems and applications.